saipranathid/sdudigani_vsd-hdp/Day 14/README.md

   Error: floorplan.tcl, 4 STA-0164
   ```

-- The error is due to the following lines (commented block structures) in liberty files *designs/sky130hd/vsdbabysoc/lib/**avsdpll.lib***
+- The error is due to the following type of lines (commented block structures) in the liberty file -->  `designs/sky130hd/vsdbabysoc/lib/avsdpll.lib`

+Example at Line 54:
 ```bash
   //pin (GND#2) {
   //  direction : input;